aces/Loris/tools/importers/redcap/README.md

 Run composer install:
 ```
-cd php/libraries/SwaggerClient-php
+cd ../../../php/libraries/SwaggerClient-php
 composer install
 ```

 ## Importers and their requirements

-There are two importers that can be extended to write a project's custom REDCap importer: the abstract classes RedcapImporter and RedcapReportImporter.
+There are two importers that can be extended to write a project's custom REDCap importer: the class RedcapImporter which is abstract, and the class RedcapReportImporter which can be instantiated.

 The RedcapImporter queries all records from the REDCap API, while the RedcapReportImporter queries records from a REDCap report.